Compression is Comprehension, and the Unreasonable Effectiveness of Digital Computation in the Natural World: Complexity from Computation

 The idea is relatively simple.
 If a string $s$ of length $|s|$ cannot be produced by a program $|p|$ shorter than $|s|$ in bits, then the string $s$ is random because it cannot be effectively described in a shorter way than by $s$ itself, there being no program $p$ that generates $s$ whose length is shorter than $s$.
 Formally,

 where $U$ is a universal Turing machine.
-The invariance theorem~\cite{kolmo,chaitin,solomonoff} guarantees that the value of $C$, whether calculated with one particular universal Turing machine or any other universal Turing machine, is the same at the limit.
+The invariance theorem~\cite{kolmo,chaitin,solomonoff} guarantees that for some universal Turing machines, the value of $C$, whether calculated with one particular universal Turing machine or another, $C$ can be bounded by a (small) constant.
 Formally, if $U_1$ and $U_2$ are two universal Turing machines and $C_{U_1}(s)$ and $C_{U_2}(s)$ are the values for the algorithmic complexity of $s$ for $U_1$ and $U_2$ respectively, there exists a constant $c$ such that

 Thus, the longer the string, the less important $c$ is and the more stable the algorithmic complexity value $C$ is.
 One of the disadvantages of $C$ is that, given the halting problem for Turing machines, $C$ is not computable, which is to say that given a string, there is no algorithm that returns the length of the shortest computer program that produces it.